timgit/pg-boss/docs/readme.md

 ## Job states

 All jobs start out in the `created` state and become `active` when picked up for work.
 If job processing completes successfully, jobs will go to `completed`.
 If a job fails, it will typcially enter the `failed` state.
 However, if a job has retry options configured, it will enter the `retry` state on failure instead and have a chance to re-enter `active` state.
-Jobs can also enter `cancelled` state via [`cancel(name, id)`](#cancelname-id-options) or [`cancel([ids])`](#cancelname-ids-options).
+Jobs can also enter `cancelled` state via [`cancel(name, id)`](#cancelname-id-options) or [`cancel(name, [ids])`](#cancelname-ids-options).

 All jobs that are `completed`, `cancelled` or `failed` become eligible for archiving (i.e. they will transition into the `archive` state) after the configured `archiveCompletedAfterSeconds` time.
-Once `archive`d, jobs will be automatically deleted by pg-boss after the configured deletion period.
+Once archived, jobs will be automatically deleted after the configured deletion period.

 # Database install

 pg-boss can be installed into any database.
-When started, it will detect if it is installed and automatically create the required schema for all queue operations if needed.
+When started, it will detect if it is installed and automatically create required storage.
 If the database doesn't already have the pgcrypto extension installed, you will need to have a superuser add it before pg-boss can create its schema.

 ```sql
 CREATE EXTENSION pgcrypto;